via Homebrew

-Hadolint is a sophisticated Dockerfile linter that helps developers build Docker images following best practices.
-Unlike simple syntax checkers, it parses Dockerfiles into an Abstract Syntax Tree (AST) and applies intelligent rules to identify potential issues, security vulnerabilities, and optimization opportunities.
-The tool leverages ShellCheck to also lint Bash code within RUN instructions, providing comprehensive analysis of your entire Dockerfile.
+Hadolint is a specialized linter for Dockerfiles that analyzes Docker build files for adherence to best practices and common issues.
+It parses Dockerfiles into an Abstract Syntax Tree (AST) and applies rules to detect problems like security vulnerabilities, performance issues, and style violations.
+The tool integrates with ShellCheck to lint Bash code within RUN instructions, providing comprehensive analysis of both Dockerfile syntax and embedded shell commands.

 # via Homebrew